-Changing the Opacity is described in the "Animated transparency" should be chapter.
+Changing the Opacity is described in the "Animated transparency" and chapter.

-26.3 Chapter
+27.3 Chapter

-Chapter Name: Chapter
+Chapter

-Name: Chapter ·····
+Chapter ······

 Name:

 Properties for Chapter object

 A chapter name can be specified in the Object settings of the Chapter object.
 When the chapter is collapsed, the chapter name is visible.
 If you have divided your project into several chapters, the chapter name can contribute to a better overview.